 - a.
+At least one (1) year of documented work experience in a Gender Specific and/or Addiction Treatment Program. - b.
+Level 4 practitioners, or a GCADC-I/CAC-I with co-occurring disorders experience or higher staff as defined herein. - 3.
+Programmatic Staff Qualifications: - a.
 All WTRS practitioners with no documented experience should be orientated on the biological and psychosocial dimensions of substance use disorders and trained in evidence-based models and best practices.
 This orientation should also include "Introduction to Women and Substance Use Disorders" On-line course.
 This must be completed within the first 90 days of employment. - b.
 Level 4 practitioner with co-occurring disorders experience or higher staff as defined in the DBHDD Provider Manual. - c.
 Non-clinical staff and Level 5 practitioners must be under the supervision of an onsite Level 4 practitioner (excluding Certified Alcohol and Drug Counselor-Trainee and Supervisee/Trainee) as defined in the DBHDD Provider Manual. - 4.
-WTRS Provider must have at least one program director to oversee residential and outpatient. - Each WTRS program must have a distinct separation in staff. - The provider must provide assurance that all program staff will have appropriate background checks and credential verifications.
+WTRS Provider must have at least one program director to oversee residential and outpatient. - 5.
+Each WTRS program must have a distinct separation in staff. - 6.
+The provider must provide assurance that all program staff will have appropriate background checks and credential verifications.